-General print care involves a number of issues.
+Taking good care of your print collection involves a number of steps.

 Bright daylight and even bright artificial light can cause colours to fade and papers to discolour and become brittle.
 Too much light is harmful even when ultra-violet rays are filtered out; so make sure your print is exposed to moderate light for limited hours at a time.
 Think too, of rotating your prints from time to time to give them a rest.
 Strong light has serious effects on prints with ultraviolet light causing colours to fade and change.
 Do not place prints on walls that receive direct outside light for any length of time.
 Using UF3 plexiglass instead of normal glass will reduce light damage.

 Humidity can also effect prints.
 If the humidity is too high, prints may be damaged by mould, which causes small dark spots (also referred to as foxing).
 If the humidity is too low the paper may become brittle.
 If the environment swings between the two extremes you may find that the print buckles.
 As with all works of art dust and pollution are also harmful.
 As a general guide to caring for your prints keep them in a clean and well-ventilated area.

 When handling unframed prints, make sure you work with gloves or very clean dry hands.
 Finger smudges, dirt, or dents and tears caused by carelessness will affect the value of your print.
 If you must handle your print, lift it gently by holding diagonally opposite corners to avoid creasing.